 One subconsciously attracts a spouse who more mentally, more argumentatively, in a more embodied way, manifests the vital conflicts of life.

 The spouse has permission to express illness, conflict and grievance, which may be unsettling to the native who has developed a rather thick shadow of obscurity around one's own feelings.
 This pair is often found in medical service, environmental pollution, and criminal justice environments.

-Emotionally this setup can be difficult situation.
-Yet it can yield deep insight and mutual appreciation if the two spouses agree to therapeutic intervention in deep internal conflicts rather than externalization and blaming.
+Emotionally this setup can be challenging situation.
+Yet, it can yield deep insight and mutual appreciation if the two spouses agree to therapeutic intervention in deep internal conflicts rather than externalization and blaming.

-However the first marriage of the native with Chandra-12 is often so fraught with emotional conflict and so exhausted by the recurring victim narrative of the spouse, that a second marriage may be easier.
+However, the first marriage of the native with Chandra-12 is often so fraught with emotional conflict and so exhausted by the recurring victim narrative [story of being eaten] of the spouse, that a second marriage may be easier.

 first marriage is emotionally triggered and sustained by deep memories of 7th-from-12th = bhava-6:

 Natural adversaries of LifeMate-1 bhava-6 * one's friends and one's own physical body

 LifeMate-1 may look toward one's own friends or elder sibling as adversarial or inferior.
 LifeMate-1 may feel an urge to criticize one's economic earnings, declare the friends to be enemies, or accuse the father's siblings. bhava-11 = 6th-from-7th-from-Chandra-12 * accuser or enemy of LifeMate-1 .
 Bhava-11 = also [12th-from-Chandra] -12 indicating a drain upon one's private sanctuary and spiritual guidance.
 Generally 12th-from-12th provides a positive economic materialization effect.